How to prevent common small business payroll mistakes

 Choose your payroll software carefully

 Horror stories about payroll issues are common, from teachers in New Zealand to paramedics in Canada.
-These problems are often due to software that hasn’t been tested or built well, or simply doesn’t suit a particular organization.
+These problems are often due to software that hasn’t been tested or built well, or simply doesn’t suit a particular organisation.

 So be careful before you change to any new payroll system.
 Read feedback from existing business users and test the software thoroughly before you switch to it.
 It’s always a good idea to have a fall-back plan ready in case things go wrong on pay day.